Kevoulee/landscape/PITCHME.md

 CryptoKitties |  ERC721
 Decentraland | ERC721
 CrytoPunks | ERC20
-CryptoCelebrities | ?
+CryptoCelebrities | ERC721

 +++

 ## Rare Pepe
+* Rare Pepe is based on an internet meme called Pepe The Frog that has been around since 2005 and became popular on 4chan
+* Rarepepes are digital trading cards that are traded as counterparty (XCP) assets on the Bitcoin blockchain.
+* The UX for the first-generation of digital collectibles was bad and the friction involved has likely prevented them from gaining broader adoption
+* A bitcoin user that wants to buy a Rare Pepe must buy a new cryptocurrency on a different platform designed specifically for one type of non-fungible asset.

 +++

 ## CryptoKitties

 * CryptoKitties is a digital collectible game based around cats that are breakable and tradable
-* Each cat is unique and individually owned; it cannot be replicated, taken away or destroyed.
+* Each cat is unique and individually owned; it cannot be replicated, taken away or destroyed
 * Each of these cats is represented by a non fungible token on the CryptoKitties smart contract
 * CryptoKitties, uses the lesser known ERC721 standard, for non-fungible tokens
 * Under this standard, you ensure that each token has its unique attributes and values and that it cannot be substituted for another, making it perfect for solutions that depends on tracking individual units or entities of any kind